redanjir/AbdulKhaliqAssignment/README.md

 # How to use this node module

 > [!IMPORTANT]
-> First run the node module in the terminal in the base folder
+> First add the require statement at the top of app.js </br>
-> Also add the require statement at the top of app.js
+> Run the node module using the command below

 ```
 const SchoolManagement = require('./AbdulKhaliq_School.js');